Martin Carthy >

 Blackwell Merry Night

 Martin and Eliza Carthy sang Blackwell Merry Night on their 2014 duo album, The Moral of the Elephant.
-Eliza Carthy commented in their album's sleeve notes:
+Eliza Carthy noted:

 When I hear “At five in the morn, eighteen hundred and three” now, I always think, bloody hell, this song is over two hundred years old… Whilst I got this song from the book Bushes and Briars, from the Ralph Vaughan Williams collection, it was written by Robert Anderson, known as the “Cumbrian Burns” for his portrayal in song and poetry of the community he lived in.
 Dad and I have changed only a few words that we, with our utterly non-Cumbrian accents, were pretty sure we couldn’t get away with.
 Sounds like a good night.
 Lumps big as lapstones.
 Sorry Cumbria if we pronounced anything wrong.